moncheri-jao/programming/README.md

 # programming

-some random programs in random languages, for now:
+some random programs (and scripts) in random languages, for now:

 - HTML
 - C
 - Go
 - JavaScript
-- Python
 - R
-- More to come! (probably Java or some JVM language)
+- Shell (bash)